usr-lab/usr-lab.github.io/_master-projects/ronald_alessio_project.md

 - Interest in human-robot interaction, machine learning, or reinforcement learning
 - Familiarity with large language models is beneficial but not required

+## How to apply
+If you are interested, send:
+* A short statement of interest (1 page max): What are your interests?
+How are you going to apply them to this project?
+* Your CV
+* Relevant transcripts

 ## Contact
 ronald.cumbal@it.uu.se